Duke in Bologna

 Apply Now

 Offered in cooperation with the University of Bologna, one of Europe’s oldest universities, this six-week, two-course summer program provides you the opportunity to improve your Italian language skills, become acquainted with advanced topics in Italian studies through a culture-based course, and develop your cultural knowledge by utilizing Bologna in a “city as classroom” capacity to explore the richness of Italian society, art, and literature.
 Via the program’s project-based experiential pedagogy, students actively engage with the city and its multiple communities and institutions, (from museums and ancient medical labs to urban gardens and soup kitchens), participate in the complexity of Italian society and explore, its multi-cultural, multi-ethnic and multi-lingual past and present.
 Bologna, known for its exciting and forward-looking intellectual and cultural life is the setting for these discoveries.
-The program will be staffed by one Duke faculty member as Program Director and a lecturing fellow or advanced graduate student.
-The faculty member will direct the program and teach the advanced culture course.
-The lecturing fellow or graduate student teaches the language course and assists in the coordination of the program.

 PROGRAM FAST FACTS